 Student Elections

-Elections for student positions on University Council, Academic Senate and College Boards are conducted by Governance and Assurance Services with the University Secretary being the Returning Officer.
+Elections for student positions on the University Council, Academic Senate, and College Boards are conducted by Legal and Governance Services, with the University Secretary acting as the Returning Officer.

-Student representatives on University Council, Academic Senate and College Boards serve for a period of one year from 1 January to 31 December.
+Student representatives on the University Council, Academic Senate, and College Boards are appointed for a one-year term, from 1 January to 31 December.

 Outcome of Student Elections